PWA vs Native Apps: What is The Difference and Which One Should You Choose?

 Figuring out whether a native app or a progressive web app is the best fit for you comes down to your business model and needs.
 While native apps were the norm ten years ago, PWAs offer many benefits.

 If you’re on the fence about spending time and money on building a native app, why not start with a PWA and go from there?
-Take a look at some of these web app ideas for some inspiration, and join our Slack community to discuss!
+Take a look at some of these web app ideas for some inspiration, and join our Softr community to discuss!